renestein/RStein.HDO/README.md

  ## **Cache the HDO schedule.**
  It is not wise to generate in a short period of time many HTTP(S) requests to HDO provider web/API because:
  - HDO schedule is not changed frequently.
- - HDO provider may block your access to its website because many requests made in a short amount of time may be seen as the naive denial-of-service (DoS) attack.
-We don't know in advance what definition of the 'short amount of time' the concrete provider applies.
+ - HDO provider may block your access to its website because many requests made in a short amount of time may be seen as the naive attempt of the denial-of-service (DoS) attack.
+We don't know in advance what definition of the 'short amount of time' the concrete HDO provider applies.
 Anyway, it is in our best interest to be good and mostly invisible users. :)
  ``` C#
 //HDO schedule is cached for one day from the time it is downloaded
  var scheduleValidForOneDay = TimeSpan.FromDays(1);